Nic0ooo/PriceImmoPredictAPI/README.md

 ### MAE

-Mean Absolute Error is 45 804 €
+Mean Absolute Error of the model is 45 804 € (average calculated on 30 test values)

+The model is trained using data of 1300 property send offer dataset (cleaned and prepared) from seloger.com

 The Mean percentage of the error compared to the expected price is 5 % of the expected price